-Students must form a committee in their first year.
+Students must form a committee during their first year.
 They should consult with their major professor in determining who would be the most appropriate committee members.
-They may also want to consult with the Departmental Graduate Advisor.
-The primary role of a student's committee is to act as a support system and resource, provide multiple perspectives and broaden the expertise beyond that which a single major professor could offer.
+They may also want to consult with the Departmental Faculty Graduate Advisor.
+The primary role of a student's committee is to act as a support system and resource, provide multiple perspectives, and broaden the expertise beyond that which a single major professor could offer.
 The committee will work with the major professor on advising the student on classes, exams and exam schedules, and on the student's specific research.
-The committee will file a "Progress Report and Study Plan" form (see page 9) every year.
+The student and committee will file a "Progress Report and Study Plan" form (see page 10) every year.
 This serves not only as a record of progress but should also identify the student's plans for the next year.
 This ensures that the student and committee agree as to where a student is in their program, and what is planned for the future.
-These procedures can act as protection for the student should disagreements arises.
+These procedures ensure communication between the student and their committee to facilitate consensus on how the student can best make progress.

 At a minimum, the committee will consist of the major professor and two other UC faculty members, one of whom must be from EEMB.
 The third member can come from another department or even another UC campus if appropriate.
-Adjunct faculty or people who are not associated with UC may be added to the committee, but only in addition to the three core UC members.
+Professional researchers, adjunct faculty, or scientists who are not associated with UC may be added to the committee either: (1) in addition to the three core UC members or (2) instead of one of the three core UC members but only with petition and approval by Graduate Division (contact the Graduate Program Advisor for the details of this process).
 If any of the committee members are away on sabbatical, or other leave, a temporary member may replace them during that time.
-The membership of an advisory committee may change as a student's interests and directions shift.
-The initial committee is established within the Department and the official committee forms are filed with the UCSB Graduate Division (See Graduate Assistant for forms) at the beginning of the year they plan to finish.
+The membership of the thesis committee may change as a student's interests and directions shift.
+The committee is established within the Department and the official committee forms are filed with the UCSB Graduate Division (See Graduate Program Advisor for forms).